Jarnen/Computer-Pointer-Controller/README.md

 ## Benchmarks
 Models load time and inference time were performed on two different hardware.
 They are;

-    1. Intergrated GPU - GeForce MX150/PCIe/SSE2, and
+    1. Intergrated GPU - UHD Graphics 620 (rev 07), and
     2. CPU - Intel® Core™ i7-8550U CPU @ 1.80GHz × 8.

 Below are different scenarios.